Scroll beyond the pictures for a detailed explanation.

 F. Now we are left with just one ring on the outside, and all that

-remains is to execute seq.
-A in reverse.
+remains is to execute sequence A in reverse.

-Note that the procedures above can also be combined in a much simpler
+As shown in the video, the procedures above can also be combined in a

-way: perform F backwards, to generate two opposite ring folds out of
+much simpler way: perform F backward, to generate two opposite folds from

 HISTORY